-If you use a professional moving company, make sure you know their list of items they will and will not move.
-In addition, take pictures of anything that already has damage to it, such as scratches on the table.
+If you use a professional moving company, ensure you know their list of items they will and will not move.
+In addition, please take pictures of anything that already has damage to it, such as scratches on the table.
 This way, you can tell new from old damage.

 Talk to the movers about anything especially fragile.
-Make sure that you add a little extra padding to those items to help the movers with their job.
+Make sure you add extra padding to those items to help the movers with their job.

 Downsize so that all of your items fit into one truck.
 The more trucks, cars, and vans you have packed, the more complicated it will become to track your inventory effectively.
 If possible, downsize your things to a load that will fit in as few vehicles and trips as possible.

-When packing your moving van, the storage containers tend to stack better, and some even have a locking lid built in to help stabilize them.
+When packing your moving van, the storage containers stack better, and some even have a locking lid to help stabilize them.
 Transparent containers are great for helping keep track of inventory, getting them to the correct room, and seeing any immediate damage.

 Storage containers are also suitable for the items you don't plan to unpack immediately.
 They can store your items in a safer environment that won't deteriorate, have moisture damage, or become a home for critters.